-The emergence of resistance is the main reason for the failure of cancer therapies.
-The Interdisciplinary Laboratory for Paediatric Tumour and Virus Research focuses on investigating how cancer cells become resistant to drugs and uses this information to develop new therapeutic approaches for treating cancers for which there are currently no suitable treatment options.
+The emergence of resistance to anti-cancer drugs is the main reason for failure in cancer therapy.
+The Interdisciplinary Laboratory for Paediatric Tumour and Virus Research focuses on investigating how cancer cells learn to resist chemotherapy and uses this information to develop new therapeutic approaches for treating cancers for which there are currently no suitable treatment options available.

 Prof. Dr. Jindrich Cinatl and his research group began adapting cancer cells to antitumour agents more than 30 years ago.
 Since then, together with Prof. Dr. Martin Michaelis (University of Kent, Canterbury, UK), he has been running the Resistant Cancer Cell Line (RCCL) Collection, the world’s largest collection of drug-adapted cancer cell lines.
 Currently, the RCCL Collection comprises more than 2,500 therapy-resistant cancer cell lines that represent acquired resistance to more than 100 different drugs (as of July 2021).